tu-rbo/concarne/README.md

 prior assumptions about this function.
 However, many priors assumptions cannot be defined by only taking the function, its input, and its output into account.

-We uses *side information* to define such priors.
+We use *side information* to define such priors.
 Side information are data that are neither from the input space nor from the output space of the function, but include useful information for learning it.
 Importantly, these data *are not required during test time*, but only during training time.